Slip on clothing │Kuhunga he kākahu parekiri

 Slip on clothing that covers as much skin as possible.

 Clothing can provide protection from harmful UV radiation.
 Slip on clothing that covers as much skin as possible, such as a top with a collar and/or long sleeves, trousers, or long shorts or skirts.
 Fabrics with a tighter weave gives you better protection from the sun – if you can see through a fabric, UV radiation is likely to easily pass through it.
-Darker coloured fabrics will also give you better protection from the sun as they absorb UV rays better than lighter coloured fabrics.
+Darker coloured fabrics will also give you better protection from the sun as they absorb UV radiation better than lighter coloured fabrics.

 Ultraviolet Protection Factor (UPF)